chriswheeldon/vscode-ctags/README.md

 ## Known Issues

-* Not curently possible to configure the name of the tags file.
+- Not possible to configure the name of the tags file.
+- Not possible to add additional paths to index (e.g. /usr/include).
-* Does not regenerate and reindex the tags file on save.
+- Does not regenerate and reindex the tags file on save.

 ## Release Notes